dalleng/til/js/2024-02-03-optional-chaining-methods.md

 `object?.method()` does not execute anything nor throw any errors if `object` is `undefined` or `null`, or `method` is not a function or is not defined for `object`.

-This greatly simplifies error handling and checking
+This greatly simplifies error handling and checking if an object has the right property defined.